opendroid/ml/regression/ca_housing/README.md

 - Linear Regression, Lasso, Ridge are producing similar results.
 - Decision Tree trained on all the data is overfitting.
 Zero error.
 - Decision Tree X_train, X_test is producing worse than Linear Regression.
 - Random Forest produces best results.
-On Cross-validation and on test data best mean but std deviation is high.
+On Cross-validation and on test data best mean and sted deviation.

  ## Acknowledgements